 Minimum Wage: Hourly Wages Increase

 The amount will go up to $15 an hour for all businesses across the state in 2023.
-A Pew Research analysis shows that there are several cities within California that pay more than Los Angeles, some even above $17.
+A Pew Research analysis shows that several cities within California pay more than Los Angeles, some even above $17.
 West Hollywood’s city council approved a law last November that would set the minimum for all workers in that city at $17.64 in 2023.

 What Does This Mean for Workers?